-How to make ringtones for iPhone (any generation)
+How to make ringtones for an iPhone (any generation)

+For many people, a ringtone is an expression of their inner self.
 When it comes to iPhone ringtones, Chimes and Ripple will only get you so far.
 Discerning iPhone users need a ringtone that suits them, and what better choice than a song they love?
-Of course, nobody wants to pay for ringtones, and while there are several apps that offer to help users create their own ringtones, what many people might not know is that you can do this entirely with iTunes.
+After all, iTunes makes playlists of your favorite songs, so it makes sense to use one as your ringtone.
+Of course, nobody wants to pay for ringtones, and while there are several apps that offer to help you create ringtones, what many people might not know is that you can do this entirely with iTunes instead of having to use Garageband.
 The process can be a bit circuitous — it requires you to copy files and change extension names — but once you get the hang of it, it’s quick and easy.
-Below is our guide on how to make ringtones for the iPhone using iTunes, whether you want to hear a mournful jazz number or the latest hit when people call.
+Below is our guide on how to make ringtones for an iPhone using iTunes, whether you want to hear a mournful jazz number or the latest hit when people call.

-More: From news to comedy, there’s something for everyone in our top 102 podcasts

 Choosing your song and creating an AAC version